 Tip #1 – Use Posts to Promote Special Offers, Events and New Content

-Tip #2 – Update Your Business Hours for Holidays
+Tip #2 – Update Your Holiday Hours

 Click here for step-by-step instructions on how to update your hours!

-Tip #3 – Ask Customers for Reviews
+Tip #3 – Ask for Customers Reviews

-Whether you’re just starting out or you’ve been in business for a while, it’s important to ask your customers for reviews!
+Whether you’re just starting out, or you’ve been in business for a while, it’s important to ask your customers for reviews!